KittyGiraudel/site/_posts/2013-10-17-sass-random.md

   - function
 ---

 > I wrote this article months ago when I was first experimenting with Sass 3.3 alpha features.
 I came up with a pretty crazy solution to generate a random number in Sass.
-However it looks like [Sass 3.3 will implement a random function](https://github.com/nex3/sass/pull/968) so we won't need all this stuff.
+However it looks like [Sass 3.3 will implement a random function](https://github.com/nex3/sass/pull/968) so we won’t need all this stuff.
 I still publish it for fun. :)

 Everything started when I was spying on Sass 3.3 source code on GitHub for my article about the [future of Sass](https://davidwalsh.name/future-sass) at David Walsh' Blog.
 I was sniffing the incoming functions when all of the sudden I came by a `unique-id()` function.

 According to the [issue](https://github.com/nex3/sass/issues/771) which started this idea, the `unique-id()` function should return a unique random alphanumeric identifier that could be used for whatever you like.
 As far as I understood the example provided by Chris Eppstein, it could be used to dynamically generate and extend a placeholder from within a mixin.
 Kind of complicated stuff, really.

 Anyway, I saw this unique id thingie as an opportunity to have a random number with Sass.
 Why?
-I don't know.
+I don’t know.
 I leave this question to you.
-Maybe some day I'll find a usecase for a random number in CSS.
+Maybe some day I’ll find a usecase for a random number in CSS.

 _Note: the code in this article has not been tested at all since it requires some Sass 3.3 functions that are not implemented yet.
 This is more like a proof of concept._

 ## About `unique-id()`

 To understand what this is all about, you need to know what the `unique-id()` is and what it returns.
 First of all, there are two different functions for this in Sass source code, both from 2 months ago: one in tree `f3be0f40b7` (using base36) and [one in branch `unique_id`](https://github.com/nex3/sass/blob/unique_id/lib/sass/script/functions.rb#L1645) (using base16).
-I only worked on the latter since it's most likely this is the one that will be implemented.
+I only worked on the latter since it’s most likely this is the one that will be implemented.

-I'm not a Ruby pro, but with the help of a kind folk on Twitter, I could [make it work on CodePad](http://codepad.org/lojd8zLH).
+I’m not a Ruby pro, but with the help of a kind folk on Twitter, I could [make it work on CodePad](http://codepad.org/lojd8zLH).
 Here is what a couple of run of the function looks like:

 ```
 u84ec5b4cdecd4299